Split Rail Fence with Wire Mesh- Simply Effective

 Split Rail Fence with Chain Link Mesh

 Chain link wire mesh is the third choice.
 While it is the most expensive option, it is also the most popular.
-Especially for residential split rail fence with wire.
+Especially for residential split rail fence with wire mesh.

 Like woven wire, it follows the contour of the ground well.
 Important for containing little dogs.
-It’s also strong.
-However, the diamond pattern of chain link mesh takes away from the farm and field look that welded and woven wire offers.
+It’s also strong and comes in a variety of gauges.
+However, some people think the diamond pattern of chain link mesh takes away from the farm and field look that welded and woven wire offers.

 Color is the drawing factor to chain link mesh.
 Green, black and brown are all standard colors.
-The vinyl coating of chain link fence is also much heavier than that of the other two types of wire.
+The vinyl coating of chain link fence is also much heavier than that of the other two types of wire mesh used for split rail fences.

 Making it more durable and longer lasting.
-Repairs are much easier too when needed.
-Splicing in new wire mesh to replace old is seamless.
+Repairs are also much easier when required.
+Splicing in new chain link wire mesh to replace old or damaged is seamless.

-How to Attach a Wire Fence to Split Rail Fence
+How to Attach Wire Mesh to Split Rail Fencing

-Assuming you already have the split rail fence installed, installing wire mesh onto it is easy to do.
-Fence professionals easily install 200 to 300 feet of split rail fence with wire per day.
+Assuming you already have a split rail fence installed, installing wire mesh onto it is easy to do.
+Fence professionals easily install 200 to 300 feet of split rail fence with wire mesh attached per day.

-The installation method is the same for all three types of split rail fence with wire.
-However, woven wire and chain link wire will require a couple specialized tools.
+The installation method is the same for all three types of split rail fences with wire mesh.
+However, woven wire and chain link wire will require a couple specialized tools used for stretching the mesh.

 In order to stretch woven wire and chain link fence, use a come-a-long and stretch bar.
 Available for rent at home center stores.

-Welded wire does not need stretched.
+Welded wire mesh does not need stretched.
+Or at least not as tight as the other two types of wire mesh for split rail fences.
 Doing so will result in breaking the welded joints.

-Other tools requires will be a hammer, and side cutters or fencing pliers.
-Finally, to attach the wire to the fence, use a fence staple or horseshoe nail.
+Other tools required will be a hammer, and side cutters or fencing pliers.
+Finally, to attach the wire mesh to the fence, use a fence staple or horseshoe nail.

-Welded wire and woven wire will use fence staples nailed into the post.
+Welded wire mesh and woven wire mesh will use fence staples nailed into the post in order to secure it in place.
 The same can be done with chain link fence.
-However, a tension bar, drilled with holes, attached with wood screws is stronger.
+However, a tension bar, drilled with holes, and attached with wood screws is a more secure option.

-Once attached to the starting post, unroll the wire leaning it against the fence, until reaching the next end or corner post.
+Once attached to the starting post, unroll the wire mesh while leaning it against the fence, until reaching the next end post or corner post.

 For welded wire fence, remove the slack by manually pulling the wire.
 Two people make the task easier.
 While one person holds tension on the wire, the other nails fence staples to the first line post.